Aman-Ptl/Aman-Ptl/README.md

 - 🔭 I’m currently working on **Restaurant Web Application**
 - 👯 I’m looking to collaborate on **Exciting MERN Projects**
 - 🤝 I’m looking for help with **Advanced React Patterns**
-- 🌱 I’m currently learning **Next.js, TypeScript, Python, and Web Animations**
+- 🌱 I’m currently learning **Python,Data Science and Web Animations**
 - 💬 Ask me about **MongoDB, Express.js, React, Node.js**
 - 📫 How to reach me: **ptlaman1922@gmail.com**
 - 👨‍💻 All of my projects are available at [My Portfolio](https://react-portfolio-delta-woad.vercel.app)